dvanmosselbeen/dvm-docs/OS/GNU-Linux/Tools/installing_and_configuring_openvpn.md

     client1.crt
     client1.key

 In the interface of the openvpn client, you need to import the `client1.ovpn` file.
 If everything went fine, then there's nothing else to do at all to get the vpn connection working.
-There's no need to specify the crt or key files if they are at the same location as the ovpn file.
-With the unified ovpn file there's even less worries.
+There's no need to specify the `crt` or `key` files if they are at the same location as the `ovpn` file.
+With the unified `ovpn` file there's even less worries.

 ### Android Clients

-We will install the client for Android on a Samsung Galaxy S8+.
+We will install the client for `Android` on a `Samsung Galaxy S8+`.

 ## Things left to do or improve

-* Generate and make use of a ta.crt file to improve security.
+* Generate and make use of a `ta.crt` file to improve security.
-* For security reasons, we could create certificatin and key file for each device that will use the vpn.
+* For security reasons, we could create certification and key file for each device that will use the vpn.

 ## Resources